rweigel/cdawmeta/README.md

 CDAWeb SPASE `NumericalData` records have been under development since 2009 and yet these problems persist.
 At the current rate of generation, they may not be complete for another 5-10 years.
 We suggest a different approach is needed.

 We suggest that CDAWeb SPASE metadata should be created by an automated process similar to that used by `spase_auto` (which is also how HAPI metadata is generated).
 This code primarily requires existing CDAWeb metadata information and some additional metadata that is stored in a few version-controlled files.
 This information is described in the [cdawmeta-spase](https://github.com/rweigel/cdawmeta-spase) repository and the SPASE generation code that is needed in addition to the code used for creating HAPI metadata is ~500 lines (see [`spase_auto.py`](https://github.com/rweigel/cdawmeta/blob/main/cdawmeta/generators/spase_auto.py)).
 This approach would have prevented many of the errors and inconsistencies described above and further detailed in the [`cdawmeta-spase` README](https://github.com/rweigel/cdawmeta-spase).

+<a id="ISTP to SPASE"></a>
+# ISTP -> SPASE mapping notes

+Two versions of ISTP->SPASE exist [one used in the Javascript ISTP editor](https://git.smce.nasa.gov/spdf/skteditor/-/blob/main/ISTP_to_SPASE.txt) | [one in a recent paper](https://www.sciencedirect.com/science/article/pii/S0273117723008025)).

+Rebecca R. has create a [spreadsheet](https://docs.google.com/spreadsheets/d/1o3B88V5x2pJoO_Pevc8kq6Uo3v5ZafSR4GEv0-epATs/edit?gid=0#gid=0) for documenting the mappings.